 Life-Threatening Concussion Symptoms

-Although it is very rare, sometimes a hematoma can form on your brain.
+Although it is very rare, sometimes a hematoma can form on your brain from a car accident concussion.
 If you experience any of the following symptoms you should seek medical treatment immediately:

 - One of your eye pupils becomes larger than the other